nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 For `Appointment`, the fields `Sickness` and `Medicine` are optional.
 Hence, if `Sickness` or `Medicine` is not specified, it would be represented as `"null"`, in the `appointmentbook.json` file.
 </box>

+#### Design Considerations
+**Aspect: When the data is updated in the `.json` file:**

+* **Alternative 1 (current choice):** Automatically save all changes after any command that changes the data.
+    * Pros: Simplifies the process for the user, without needing to save manually.
+    * Cons: May be slow if there are many changes to save.

+* **Alternative 2:** Prompt the user to save changes before exiting.
+    * Pros: Gives the user more control over the saving process.
+    * Cons: May be annoying for users who do not want an additional step to save changes.

 <br>